albertoriva/jobman/README.md

 cmd1 and cmd4 will be executed immediately, cmd2 will be executed after cmd1,
 cmd5 will be executed after cmd4, and cmd3 will be executed after cmd3.

+Note that a job can only depend on a job that appears in the same job definition file.

 ## Job map